umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 1. Access **Kudu** on the affected environment
 2. Use the CMD console (found under the 'Debug console' menu) to navigate to your `site/wwwroot/data/` folder
 3. In the console, type the following command: `echo > deploy`
-4. When the extraction is done, you should see a `deploy-complete` marker, which means the extraction error was successful (and your in environment will be green on the project page)
+4. When the extraction is done, you should see a `deploy-complete` marker, which means the extraction error was successful (and environment indicator will be green on the project page)